zupzup/blog/smart-contract-solidity/post.md

 Also, with this being my first contract and the whole sphere of Smart Contracts being relatively new, there aren't many best-practices established yet, so I'm sure many things can be done more efficiently / elegantly than I managed to do.

 I took the simple approach, that when I ran into a problem and couldn't find an answer within the docs or a quick web search, then I built a workaround.
-Some of there workarounds might seem weird, but if you consider that these contracts need to run on a decentralized, no-trust system, some of the limitations within the language will become pretty clear.
+Some of these workarounds might seem weird, but if you consider that these contracts need to run on a decentralized, no-trust system, some of the limitations within the language will become more clear.

 ```javascript
 pragma solidity ^0.4.6;